Useful contact information regarding SEND

 4. How will I know how my child is doing?

 Parents evenings are held in the autumn and spring term and reports are written in the summer term.
-Children at School Action plus or in receipt of an Education, Health and Care Plan (Statutory Assessment) will also have an Annual Review meeting to look at progress and plan next steps.
+Children who are SEND support or in receipt of an Education, Health and Care Plan (Statutory Assessment) will also have an Annual Review meeting to look at progress and plan next steps.
 If your child has an SEN Provision Map their provision and targets will be reviewed each term and you will be invited to discuss the content of the review with the class teacher or SENCo.
 Home /School contact books may be used if appropriate.
 Parent’s information sessions may be held at times during the year to explain key aspects of your child’s learning.

 5. What support will there be for my child’s overall wellbeing?